 Replacement certificates can still be ordered online from our dedicated website Certificates.Scot or by telephone, if necessary, on 01563 576695.

-Due to the current situation, we are having to put certain measures in place to protect our key workers, families and our wider communities in order to ensure that we can continue to provide our critical services in the weeks ahead.
+Due to the current situation, we need to put certain measures in place to protect our key workers, families and our wider communities in order to ensure that we can continue to provide our critical services in the weeks ahead.

-In line with guidance on social distancing, unfortunately we will no longer be able to allow families to take a cord.
+In line with current guidance on physical distancing, unfortunately we will no longer be able to allow families to take a cord.
 The coffin will be carried and lowered by Council and funeral director staff.